 Jason Marsiglia is an independent theatre artist based in South Australia.

-I am currently studying a Bachelor of Visual Arts and Design at Adelaide Central College of the Arts, Light Square, Adelaide.
+Personal Statement I am currently studying a Bachelor of Visual Arts and Design at Adelaide Central College of the Arts, Light Square, Adelaide.
 I wish to continue my career in the ‘arts’ and to obtain employment in this field.
 To earn an income based on my capabilities.
+Career Summary I have been interested and actively involved in practising art most of my life.
+In 1981, I achieved high marks in matriculation with distinctions in Art and English.
+I achieved A grades in all subjects throughout this year.

 All pictures from exhibitions On A Summer's Day (Central School of Art, Norwood, 2006) and My Father's Table (Light Square Gallery, Adelaide, 2012).